Wil van Gogh

-Wilhelmina (Note: also Willemien) Jacoba van Gogh (/nl/; 16 March 1862 – 17 May 1941) was a nurse, teacher of scripture, and early Dutch feminist.
+Wilhelmina Jacoba van Gogh (Note: Also spelt Willemien Jacoba van Gogh) (/nl/; 16 March 1862 – 17 May 1941) was a nurse, teacher of scripture, and early Dutch feminist.
 She was the youngest and best-known sister of artist Vincent van Gogh, who she was close to, and the art dealer Theo van Gogh.

 Life

 Wilhelmina Jacoba van Gogh was born on 16 March 1862, in Zundert, Netherlands, daughter of Theodorus van Gogh and Anna Cornelia Carbentus.
 She had three brothers Vincent, Theo, and Cor, and two sisters Elisabeth (Lise) and Anna.
 Wil and Vincent were close at an early age.
 They both had difficulties at school, both "rejected society's prevailing norms" and were "socially engaged and very creative," and "struggled with their mental health, which they discussed openly with each other."
 Van Gogh never married or had children.